 For many, the virtual world is not just real, it is more real than reality.
 What is real to us is more a matter of what is made real by us: what is ‘real’ is what is important to us, what we care about.
 In virtual worlds, people interact with each other in a space where the rules are easy to understand and fair to everyone.
 They meet new people, discover new possibilities and feel a sense of achievement.
 Are these things not what everyone wants?
 Millions of people are heading to these new worlds in search of such experiences, in search of something worth making real.

 Some have begun to see their bodies as constraints and dream of leaving them behind.
 Free of the body, they will be able to run, fight and fuck perpetually in the virtual.
-They will be eternally young and fit and healthy and, best of all, they will be able to leave their grim lives behind them once and for all.
-For some, the virtual is an escape and can thus become an addiction.
-For others, however, it is a chance to expand their possibilities of experience in ways that that they would not be able, such as transcending physical disabilities.
+They will be eternally young and fit and healthy and, best of all, they will be able to leave their grim lives behind once and for all.
+For some, the virtual is an escape and can become an addiction.
+For others, however, it provides an opportunity to expand their possibilities of experience in new ways, such as transcending physical disabilities.

-We wish to become cyborgs.
-This is our dream.
-But will we become ones with autonomy, or the cells of a cybernetic organism?
+We dream of becoming cyborgs, of merging ourselves with technology, but will we become ones with autonomy, or the cells of a cybernetic organism?
 Worse still, will we believe that we have autonomy when it is really just the product of an algorithm, the algorithm of free-will?